Skip to content

 Limits and Operational Notes

-- Shared Space invites are sent through Vault Messaging, not through access-key setup.
+• Shared Space invites are managed from Space management, not through access-key setup.

 Use Cases